-Cassie and I were in the back of my car.
+Cassie and I sat in the back of my car.
 She pulled her skirt straight and touched up her lipstick.

-She said, “But the Mexicans just want to feed their families.
+She said, “The Mexicans just want to feed their families.
 Earl sympathizes with them, and I know you do too.”
 She put down her compact.
 “Isn’t it better that you help them rather than the immigrants be victimized by someone who’ll take their money and abandon them?”

 I said, “Okay, but it’s borderline illegal.
 If we’re stopped by the police, I’m not sure our story about picking up hitchhikers will stand up.”